mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 Oftentimes, when we connect to a server as a particular user, we need a way of ***escalting privileges***, in order to perform certain tasks.
 We can immediately tell Ansible to escalate privileges on our target by providing `become: yes`.

-There are many ways to escalate privileges - for the the whole play, for specific tasks in the play - and Ansible provides this flexibility.
-For more on [privilege escalation](https://docs.ansible.com/ansible/latest/user_guide/become.html) click on the link.
+There are many ways to escalate privileges - for the the whole play, for specific tasks in a play - and Ansible provides this flexibility.
+Click [here](https://docs.ansible.com/ansible/latest/user_guide/become.html) for more on privilege escalation.

 For all intents and purposes, adding `become: yes` is telling Ansible that for the remainder of the play, we would like to execute the commands with `sudo` privileges.